 Things have been pretty hard and sad around here, as you can tell from all the depressing blog posts.
 But then Mark got hit by a car on Friday, and all of a sudden I was longing for the hard, sad days of before.
+It made me realise some big things about control.

 He’s okay – or he will be, after 6 weeks of bed rest, when his broken back heals itself and his sprained wrist comes right.
 He’s lucky: it could have been much worse.
 But being knocked off your motorbike and skidding across the road till your lumbar spine hits the pavement is pretty bad, let’s be honest.
 And it has made one thing very clear to me.